The World We Live In (Life magazine): Style

-Lincoln Barnett's style is populist rather than mathematical.
-Totally absent are the calculations and traditional proofs of geology and the other natural sciences.
-He does repeat or summarize some statistics derived from those sciences of the times, without much reference to the sources.
-His work is a selective summarization of some of the major scientific theories about "the world we live in," greatly enhanced by prize-winning art and photography.
+Lincoln Barnett's text was written to appeal to a general public.
+The calculations and traditional proofs of geology and the other natural sciences are absent, barring some statistics derived from those sciences of the times.
+The text features numerous quotations from non-scientific literature, including the Bible.
+In addition, care was taken to minimize references to topics that may offend a religious audience.
+One reader remarked that the "text was written as if the clergy were looking over Mr. Barnett's shoulder and crossing out anything that might be in conflict with the story of Adam and Eve".

-Appealing to the public in general, rather than to any select scientific audience, his text can be criticized of being florid, sometimes to a ludicrous degree.
+The style of the text is elaborate and dramatic, sometimes excessively so.
 As one reader put it, "[I] Enjoyed "Creatures of the Sea" most of all because of the way Lincoln Barnett slings the King's English around.
 While Nobel Prizer Sir Winston Churchill had an easier subject, he can't hold a candle to this guy Barnett".
 The rationale for mammalian dominance of the Earth from Ch.
-VI is only one example.
+VI, for example, is presented in this way.

 "Indeed, it is probable that the mammals may have survived and succeeded to hegemony of the earth not in spite of but by reason of their very weakness and obscurity, their smallness in a world dominated by giants, their nakedness in a world of armor plate -- in particular, by their fear and sensitivity and awareness in a world of unperceiving, insensate, brainless brutes."

 There is also marked personification and some bias.
 Large prehistoric mammals, for instance, are variously described as being "awkward" or "witless".
 Tyrannosaurus rex in Ch.
 V does not escape this treatment either.